wrightmat/dnd-eberron/docs/_ref/Stress.md

  #mechanic

-The stress system is based on the exhaustion system, overhauling exhaustion and adding a new system entirely for stress.
-The following changes are made to exhaustion:
+The Stress system is based on the Exhaustion system, overhauling Exhaustion and adding a new system entirely for Stress.
+The following changes are made to Exhaustion:
 * 1 - Disadvantage on physical* ability checks
 * 2 - Speed halved
 * 3 - Disadvantage on attack rolls and physical* saving throws